fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 ### See your Chart

-You should be able to see the chart as shown below.
+You should be able to see the chart as shown below:

 {% embed_chart getting-started-your-first-chart.js %}